 Underwater Welder Salary in Malaysia Per Month

+Underwater welding is a specialized field that involves welding in an underwater environment.
 In Malaysia, there is a growing demand for underwater welders due to the country’s extensive coastline and the need for maintenance and repair of offshore structures such as oil rigs, pipelines, and ships.

 How much does a Underwater Welder make in Malaysia per month?